-The NAND drivers perform the garbage collection automatically during the write operations.
+The NAND drivers perform garbage collection automatically during write operations.
 If no empty blocks are available to store the data, new empty ones are created by erasing blocks that contain invalid data.
 The garbage collection operation can potentially reduce the write throughput of an application since the block erase operation takes a relatively long time to complete.
-For applications which require maximum write throughput, the NAND drivers provide the possibility to perform the garbage collection in the application for example when the file system is idle.
+For applications which require maximum write throughput, the NAND drivers can do garbage collection when the file system is idle.

-Block grouping is a feature that can be used to reduces the RAM memory ussage for block management and thus allows using large capacity NAND flash devices with smaller microcontrollers.
-With this feature enable the NAND drivers treat multiple consecutive blocks as a single block to considerably reduce the memory used for administrating the NAND flash memory.
-The size of a block group is scalable according to the requirements of the application.
+Block grouping is a feature that can be used to reduce the RAM memory usage for block management and thus enable the sue of large capacity NAND flash devices with smaller microcontrollers.
+With this feature enabled, the NAND drivers treat multiple consecutive blocks as a single block to considerably reduce the memory used for administrating the NAND flash memory.
+The size of a block group is scalable to the requirements of the application.

 A NAND flash is a serial-type memory device which utilizes the I/O pins for both address and data input/output as well as for command inputs.
 NAND flash devices consist of a number of blocks.
 Every block contains a number of pages, typically 64.
 The pages can be written to individually, one at a time.
 When writing to a page, bits can only be changed from 1 to 0.
 Only entire blocks (all pages in the block) can be erased at a time.
 Erasing means bringing all memory bits in all the pages of the block to logical 1.

-Small NAND flash devices (up to 256 Mbytes) have a page size of 528 bytes that is 512 for user data and 16 spare bytes for storing management information (ECC, block index, etc.) related the user data in the page.
-Large NAND devices (256 Mbytes or more) typically have a page size of 2112 bytes: 2048 bytes for user data and 64 bytes for management information.
+Small NAND flash devices (up to 256 MB) have a page size of 528 bytes - 512 bytes for user data and 16 spare bytes for storing management information (ECC, block index, etc.) related to the user data in the page.
+Large NAND devices (256 MB or more) typically have a page size of 2112 bytes - 2048 bytes for user data and 64 bytes for management information.